evylang/evy/docs/spec.md

 ## Variables and Declarations

 Variables hold values of a specific type.
 They must be _declared_ before they can be used.
+A declared variable must be used at least once, meaning it must be used in the right hand side of an assignment or passed as an argument to a function call.
 There are two types of variable declarations: inferred declarations and typed declarations.

 _Inferred declarations_ do not specify the type of the variable explicitly.
 The type of the variable is inferred from the value that